Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 |------|---------|----------|
 | `boolean` | `false` | `No`    |

-Highlights the cropping area with a red-ish color as well as the gesture detection area with a light green color, use it to align your `OverlayComponent` with the crop area properly.

 ::: tip Note
 In case you're color blind and/or have any trouble differentiating colors, please consider opening an issue suggesting a suitable pair of colors.
 :::

+Highlight the cropping area with a red-ish color as well as the gesture detection area with a light green color, use it to align your `OverlayComponent` with the crop area properly.

 ### minScale
 | Type | Default | Required |